2023 Most Popular Ethnic, Culture & Gender Studies Bachelor's Degree Schools in Massachusetts

 Full Area, Ethnic, Culture, & Gender Studies at Tufts University Report

 Williams College did quite well in this year’s ranking of the most popular places for area, ethnic, culture, and gender studies students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the fringe town of Williamstown, Williams is a private not-for-profit college with a small student population.
+Located in the town of Williamstown, Williams is a private not-for-profit school with a small student population.

 Of the 31 students majoring in area, ethnic, culture, and gender studies at Williams, 19% are male and 81% are female.